-An Applicant is responsible for the validity and accuracy of their application and for providing all required documentation, in a timely manner, to CALSTART.
-Applicants may be an Authorized Representative for their Project Site (e.g., facilities manager for a school), but an Applicant MAY NOT assign their submitted application or any subsequent incentives to a third party.
-Only Incurred Costs that were incurred and paid for by the Applicant will be considered eligible.
+An Applicant is responsible for the validity, completeness, and accuracy of their application and for providing all required documentation, in a timely manner, to CALSTART.
+Applicants may be an Authorized Representative for their Project Site (e.g., facilities manager for multi-family housing), but an Applicant may not assign their submitted application or any subsequent incentives to a third party.